TYSABRI OFFERS POWERFUL EFFICACY

 • The primary endpoint at 2 years was time to onset of sustained increase in disability, defined as an increase of ≥1.0 point on the EDSS from a baseline of ≥1.0 that was sustained for 12 weeks, or a ≥1.5-point increase on the EDSS from a baseline EDSS of 0 that was sustained for 12 weeks.
 Increases excluded disability confirmation within 30 days of a relapse

-94% of patients in the 2-year, AFFIRM pivotal trial were treatment naïve to platform therapya
+94% of patients in the 2-year AFFIRM pivotal trial were treatment-naive to platform therapya

 • 5 years median disease duration